-Demand Progress is a national grassroots group with more than two million affiliated activists who fight for basic rights and freedoms needed for a modern democracy.
+Demand Progress and Demand Progress Action fight for basic rights and freedoms needed for a modern democracy.
 Our policy agenda encompasses the areas of civil liberties, civil rights, money in politics, and government reform.

 Net Neutrality and the Freedom to Connect

 - Contest efforts by Congress to undermine the FCC’s implementation of Net Neutrality rules in any form (e.g. appropriations amendments, standalone legislation, a Telecommunications Act overhaul, etc.)

 - Ensure that ISPs abide by Net Neutrality rules and principles, and that the FCC polices violations of Net Neutrality.

 - Oppose further consolidation in the telecom industry.

 - Support efforts to promote, and oppose efforts to undermine, broadened Internet access (such as via municipal broadband networks).

 - Respond to and monitor issues arising from government surveillance, especially as embodied in the USA PATRIOT Act and the FISA Amendments Act.